How To Use Mirror Image Therapy for Complex Regional Pain Syndrome (CRPS)

 - Sato, K. et al. (2010), ‘Nonimmersive Virtual Reality Mirror Visual Feedback Therapy & It’s Application for the Treatment of CRPS: An open-label pilot study‘ Wiley Online Library, Vol.11.
 Issue 2, pp. 622-629.
 Available from:<http://onlinelibrary.wiley.com/doi/10.1111/j.1526-4637.2010.00819.x/abstract;jsessionid=E5E8251F4B4E2E1C624558822E3DB010.f01t04?deniedAccessCustomisedMessage=&userIsAuthenticated=false > [April 2010]

-*Please note mirror therapy or GMI is not meant to replace your regular current treatment regime, it is usually explained to you in a hospital or clinic setting.
+*This article is for information use only.
+Please note mirror therapy is not meant to replace your regular current treatment regime, it is usually explained to you in a hospital or clinic setting.
 If in doubt please contact your doctor or pain specialist.
+You must seek medical advice before attempting mirror therapy.
+Burning Nights CRPS Support are medically trained.
+Burning Nights CRPS Support are not liable for any damage, injury or illness caused by the information within this blog and website.
+Please see our disclaimer for more information.